 Keep scrolling to see how cool red eyeliner truly is, and give one—or all—of these looks a try.

-An abstract cat eye with red accents is ideal for experimenting with a liner look you usually wouldn't wear.
-The shape of this liner and the crimson details make a statement, yet the clean lines applied on bare skin are perfectly minimal.
-This look is best recreated with gel eyeliner like Inglot AMC Gel Eyeliner in 79 Red ($19) and a fine point eyeliner brush.
+An abstract red cat-eye is ideal for experimenting with a liner look you usually wouldn't wear.
+The shape of this liner and the vivid pigment make a statement, yet the clean lines applied on bare skin are perfectly minimal.

 Fire Brick Metallic

-Adding a touch of metallic to the red liner creates a foil effect that glistens with every blink.
+Adding a touch of metallic to red liner creates a foil effect that glistens with every blink.
 Shiny like a candy wrapper, the detail is party and pretty all at once.
-Brownell recommends Marc Jacobs Highliner Glam Glitter Gel Eye Crayon in Glam Jam ($25) to recreate this sultry, club-ready look.
+Professional makeup artist Glenn Brownell recommends Marc Jacobs Highliner, which is now discontinued, to recreate this sultry, club-ready look.
+(We like Dior's Crayon Eyeliner, $30, for a similar effect.)

 Sheer and Scarlet

-"If you’re using blush, make sure they’re tested for use on the eyes, and use an oil-based makeup remover to take it off," advises Brownell.
+"If you’re using blush, make sure it's tested for use on the eyes, and use an oil-based makeup remover to take it off," advises Brownell.

 Candy Apple Patent Liner

 Thick, maroon eyeliner with a cat-eye flick at the end is beautiful and chic.
-A simple and effective way to apply this liner look is to use an angled eyeliner brush to help guide the line so it looks clean.
+A simple and effective way to apply this liner look is to use an angled brush to help guide the line so it looks clean.
 If you're using a pencil, apply some to the brush bristles to transfer the color, and if you're using a gel, dip the brush inside the pot.
-Glide the angled brush along the lash-line to ensure the line looks clean and connected.
-To get this color, we recommend Revlon So Fierce!
-Vinyl Eyeliner in Righteous Rum ($9).
+Glide the angled brush along the lash line to ensure the line looks clean and connected.
+To get this color, we recommend Revlon's So Fierce!
+Vinyl Eyeliner in Righteous Rum ($10).

 If using a brush and potted liner on your lower lash line or waterline gives you trouble, try the following: take a standard pencil eyeliner, dip it into your cream or gel liner, wipe off the excess, and apply as you usually would with a pencil.